garykac/woven/docs/spell-list.md

 Reaction: You may cast this when an Eye moves into your location.

-While charged: You may 2 additional spaces whenever you cast a spell that moves yourself.
+While charged: You may move 2 additional spaces whenever you cast a spell that moves yourself.

 ### Expand
 ```